eizoflexscan/docker-rstudio-server/README.md

 * if you want all your team members to work on the same R installation

 This image was originally developed by Koen Rutten for workshops using [Rstudio Server](https://www.rstudio.com/products/rstudio/#Server) as X instances on [Bigboard](www.bigboards.io).
-But it can also be combined with Hadoop, Sark and Shiny to get a full R Stack.
+But it can also be combined with Hadoop, Spark and Shiny to get a full R Stack (see [R on Spark on Yarn](http://hive.bigboards.io/#/library/stack/google-oauth2-113490423275171641798/cm-r-stack) for details).

 ## Files Description